Growing Pains: Cameron's religion

-Kirk Cameron, who was an atheist in his early teens, became a born again Protestant Christian when he was 17, during the height of his career on the show.
+Kirk Cameron, who was an atheist in his early teens, became a born-again Protestant Christian when he was 17, during the height of his career on the show.
 After converting to Christianity, he began to insist that the show's plotlines be altered to remove anything he thought was too inappropriate, objecting to even mild innuendo in show scripts.
-One such example involved a segment from the teaser scene of the Season 6 episode "Midnight Cowboy", which cut to his character, Mike, and a girl talking in bed, only to reveal they were rehearsing a scene for a stage play.
+One such example involved a segment from the teaser scene of the Season 6 episode "Midnight Cowboy," which cut to his character, Mike, and a girl talking in bed, only to reveal they were rehearsing a scene for a stage play.
 Cameron, however, did the scene as written.

 Julie McCullough was cast as Julie Costello, a recurring character hired by Jason to work as a nanny for newborn Chrissy Seaver, during the fourth season in 1989, appearing in eight episodes until she was fired at the start of the fifth season.
-Though the show's producers have claimed that her character was never intended to be permanent—citing the idea of Mike being in a committed relationship went against his characterization as an "immature imp [...] ill-equipped to deal with a grownup world on all levels"—and Cameron stated in his 2008 memoir Still Growing that he did not call for her firing.
+The show's producers have claimed that her character was never intended to be permanent—citing the idea of Mike being in a committed relationship went against his characterization as an "immature imp [...] ill-equipped to deal with a grownup world on all levels"—and Cameron stated in his 2008 memoir Still Growing that he did not call for her firing.
 It is alleged McCullough's termination from the show was a result of Cameron's objections to her having posed nude in Playboy, prompting Cameron to claim to the producers, and allegedly, in a phone call with then-ABC Entertainment President Bob Iger, that they were promoting pornography by hiring McCullough.
 Cameron reportedly did not reconcile with McCullough, who claims that Cameron refused to speak to her during a later encounter.
 She remains critical of him, stating that the public criticism she endured during the controversy damaged her career.
 (Note: McCullough would reprise her role in Season 5's "Mike, Kate and Julie" to provide closure for Mike and Julie, whose relationship ended earlier that season via a Dear John letter written by the latter in "Mike and Julie's Wedding".)